NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/cvo_gcp.html.markdown

 * `data_encryption_type` - (Optional) The type of data encryption to use for the working environment: ['GCP', 'NONE'].
 The default is 'GCP'.
 * `gcp_volume_type` - (Optional) The type of the storage for the first data aggregate: ['pd-standard', 'pd-ssd'].
 The default is 'pd-ssd'
 * `subnet_id` - (Optional) The name of the subnet for Cloud Volumes ONTAP.
 The default is: 'default'.
+* `network_project_id` - (Optional) The project id in GCP associated with the Subnet.
+If not provided, it’s assumed that the Subnet is within the previously specified project id.
 * `vpc_id` - (Optional) The name of the VPC.
 * `gcp_volume_size` - (Optional) The GCP volume size for the first data aggregate.
 For GB, the unit can be: [100 or 500].
 For TB, the unit can be: [1,2,4,8].
 The default is '1' .
 * `gcp_volume_size_unit` - (Optional) ['GB' or 'TB'].
 The default is 'TB'.